 Phase 2: The phase 2 starts with sharing their experiences of the Phase 1 training program with their colleagues.
 Discussion sessions where the officers articulate their thoughts on various developmental challenges and issues and the ways to resolve them are held during this period.
 Special sessions by distinguished subject matter experts are also held for them as a part of the learning exercise.

-Assistant Secretaryshio: After completing the induction training session, the officers join their respective deputation.
+Assistant Secretaryship: After completing the induction training session, the officers join their respective deputation.
 They work under the joint secretary in the ministries for a few months.

 The following list details the career path of an IAS officer as per the promotional avenues: